 - Start training early.
 Basic commands – sit, stay, and come – don’t need to wait.
 Be sure to give your puppy plenty of rewards (treats, reward words, and pets) as they learn the commands.
 You’ll also want to teach your puppy the difference between toys and non-toys (shoes, backpacks, your kids’ stuffed animals) and get them used to being in a crate or kennel.
 Check out our post on training tips for more ideas.

-When you’re planning to look for golden retriever puppies for sale, it’s important to be prepared to help your puppy transition easily into their new environment.
+It’s important to be prepared to help your puppy transition into a new environment while you’re looking for golden retriever puppies for sale, it’s important to be prepared to help your puppy transition easily into their new environment.
 As your companion grows up, what they need will change.
 Stay tuned for part 2 of “How to Care for your Golden Retriever” for tips on caring for older puppies and fully-grown dogs.